 SUGGESTED CORRECTIVE ACTION: The recipient must provide the FTA regional office a list of all active A&E on-call contracts and associated task orders.
-The FTA regional office will advise the recipient as to whether those contracts must be terminated and resolicited.
 The recipient must provide the FTA regional office procedures for following qualifications-based procedures when using FTA assistance to contract for on-call A&E services.
 For the next procurement, the recipient must submit to the FTA regional office documentation that the required process was implemented.